 5. First Site Guide

 The First Site Guide scanner works in much the same way as other scanners – enter your site URL and hit the Scan button.
-It tests whether information about WordPress version, usernames or failed login attempts are detectable.
+It tests whether information about the WordPress version, usernames, or failed login attempts are detectable.

-A scan looks for 44,000+ known malware and backdoors, as well as for phishing URLs in all your comments, posts and files.
-Not only that, it scans the core files, themes and plugins and compares it with the files in the WordPress repository.
+A scan looks for 44,000+ known malware and backdoors, as well as for phishing URLs in all your comments, posts, and files.
+Not only that, it scans the core files, themes, and plugins and compares them with the files in the WordPress repository.